Fluid Deformation in Random Unsteady Flow: Fluid Deformation in the Protean Frame

 To develop a stochastic model for the evolution of the components of the Protean deformation tensor $\mathbf{F}^\prime$, we consider how the components of the velocity gradient tensor $\boldsymbol\epsilon^\prime$ evolve in time.
-Several studies~\cite{Girimaji:1990aa},show that for homogeneous turbulence, the Lagrangian velocity gradient tensor components $\epsilon_{ij}$ have finite mean $\langle\epsilon_{ij}\rangle$ and variance $\sigma_{\epsilon_{ij}}^2$ and furthermore~\cite{Yu:2010aa,Meneveau:2011aa} the Lagrangian velocity gradient correlation function in turbulent flows decays approximately exponentially in time (albeit at different rates given by the local Kolmogorov time scale in different parts of the flow).
-We show that the Protean velocity gradient components also exhibit exponential decorrelation in time as
+In \S\ref{sec:decorrelation} and \citep{Dentz:2025aa} we establish that although unsteady flows such as HIT that are non-separable in space and time exhibit Lagrangian velocity statistics that are non-Markovian and non-Fickian, these are rendered Fickian on timescales longer than $\tau_c$; hence evolution of $\boldsymbol\epsilon$ be captured via a simple Brownian model.
+Several studies~\citep{Girimaji:1990aa} show that for, e.g., HIT, the $\epsilon_{ij}$ have finite mean $\langle\epsilon_{ij}\rangle$ and variance $\sigma_{\epsilon_{ij}}^2$ and the autocorrelation function of the components of $\boldsymbol\epsilon$ decays approximately exponentially in time at a rate given by the Kolmogorov time scale $\tau_\eta\equiv\sqrt{\nu/\varepsilon}$, where $\nu$ is the kinematic viscosity and $\varepsilon$ the turbulent dissipation rate~\citep{Yu:2010aa,Meneveau:2011aa}.

-where $\tau_{c,ij}$ is the characteristic decorrelation time for the component $\epsilon^\prime_{ij}$.
-In the following, we show that the Protean velocity gradient components also follow the same correlation structure, with $\tau_{c,ij}=\tau_{c}$ for all $i,j$.
-Hence the temporal variance of each component $\epsilon_{ij}^\prime$ is then